 Art on Innes

-The first panel of a new IBNA project, Art on Innes, is installed on Innes Avenue near Arelious Walker Street.
+Several panels of a new IBNA project, Art on Innes, have been installed on Innes Avenue near Arelious Walker Street.
 These murals are a recycling project from Paint the Void, which commissioned local artists to create art on the plywood that was covering retail and restaurant windows during lock down.
 Now that San Francisco is opening up, some of the mural panels needed new homes.
 Board member and gallery owner Max Khusid learned of the need and suggested there are fences along Innes that could use some love.

 Thanks to support from CEMEX, our Art on Innes project will eventually include installing many more panels along the Avenue as well plaques acknowledging the artists and donors.